-- Respond to the meeting invitation to let the team know that you are planning on attending.
+- Respond to the meeting invitation to let the team know you plan to attend.
 If you plan to bring someone with you that was not invited, let the team know so that they can have enough copies of important documents and materials.
-If you cannot attend, then ask to reschedule the meeting at a time more convenient for you.
-Make sure they know that attending the meeting is important to you. - Bring all important documents with you to the meeting.
-If you have reports, progress notes, letters from doctors, or any other materials that you may have questions about, bring them to the meeting.
-You may find it helpful to gather your child's records
+If you cannot attend, ask to reschedule the meeting at a time convenient for you.
+Make sure they know that attending the meeting is important to you.

+- Bring all important documents with you

+to the meeting.
+If you have reports, progress

+notes, letters from doctors, or any other

+materials that you may have questions about,